gearglow/ReptiliaWithATwist/The List.md

 Dumbledore drew his wand and waved it, intoning a firm, "_finite incantatem,_" and was utterly perplexed when nothing happened.

 "Satisfied?"
 Elysia growled.
 "Good.
 Now if you'll excuse me, I have a letter to write to my parents.
-If this is how you treat your students, then I might just go back to home-schooling, no matter how boring mom and dad's expedition is."
+If this is how you treat your students, then I might just go back to home-schooling, no matter how boring things are with my parents not on expedition."

 She spun on her heels and stalked off, leaving a bewildered Dumbledore in her wake.